Skip to content

 • Remote Workers & Digital Nomads: Work safely from any location.

 • Businesses: Keep company information safe and let workers connect securely from far away.
+You can review the widespread utility of these setups in our overview detailing what is a VPN used for.

 • Gamers: Play games with less lag, stop your internet provider from slowing you down, and play on game servers in other places.